Simultaneous Multi-objective Alignment Across Verifiable and Non-verifiable Rewards: Training and Test-Time Alignment

-We also explore the use of our trained PRM during test-time directly via step-level reward guided decoding.
-Existing reward-guided decoding or test-time search methods~\citep{khanov2024args,liao2025reward,park2024ensembling} typically rebuild the prompt each step by concatenating the newly selected next generation with previous steps.
-However, rebuilding and re-encoding the textual prompt each step can change how the prior context is represented within the hidden state, e.g., small differences in tokenization around whitespace and newline merges, shifts in relative positions, and the placement of special tokens from chat templates.
-As a result, the next-token distribution after re-encoding can differ from the one obtained by directly continuing from the previous step and such discontinuity can lead to performance degradation as observed in our experiments presented in Appendix \ref{app:hidden}.

-Therefore, to preserve the generation continuity at hidden state level, we utilize a running past key–value cache during our PRM-guided decoding.
+We also explore the use of our trained PRM during test-time directly via step-level reward-guided decoding.
+Existing reward-guided decoding or test-time search methods~\citep{khanov2024args,liao2025reward,park-etal-2025-ensembling} typically rebuild the prompt at each step by concatenating the newly selected next generation with previous steps.
+However, rebuilding and re-encoding the textual prompt each step can change how the prior context is represented within the hidden state, e.g., differences in tokenization around whitespace, shifts in relative positions, and the placement of special tokens.
+As a result, the next-token distribution after re-encoding can differ from the one obtained by directly continuing from the previous step and such discontinuity can lead to performance degradation.
+Therefore, to preserve the generation continuity at hidden-state level, we utilize a running past key–value cache during our PRM-guided decoding.
 The same hidden state is carried forward, so the continuation distribution follows the true incremental decoding rather than a fresh prompt re-encoding approximation.
-We provide an overview of our PRM-guided decoding in Algorithm \ref{alg:hidden-guided} and describe details as follows.
+An overview of PRM-guided decoding is provided in Algorithm~\ref{alg:hidden-guided}, with additional details in Appendix~\ref{app:hidden}.

-\textbf{Cache Initialization and Candidate Proposal.} Given a chat-formatted prompt $x$, we run a single forward pass with the policy model $\pi_\theta$ to obtain the initial past key–value cache $\text{kv}_0$ and the first next-token distribution.
-We set response $y_{1:0}=\emptyset$ and generation step index $t=0$.
+\textbf{Cache Initialization and Candidate Proposal.} Given a prompt $x$, we run a single forward pass with the policy model $\pi_\theta$ to obtain the initial past key–value cache $\text{kv}_0$ and the first next-token distribution.
+We set the response to $y_{1:0}=\emptyset$ and the generation step index to $t=0$.
 This avoids re-encoding $x$ in later steps and provides the reference state from which all continuations proceed.
-Then, for each step $t$, we proposal $K$ candidates from the current running cache $\text{kv}_t$.
+Then, for each step $t$, we propose $K$ candidates from the current running cache $\text{kv}_t$.
 For each candidate $k$, we clone $\text{kv}_t$ to a local copy and sample the next token from policy model $\pi_\theta$ while carrying that local cache forward.
-Sampling stops when the boundary detection criteria $\mathcal{Q}$ triggers.
+Sampling stops when the boundary detection criterion $\mathcal{Q}$ triggered.
 This yields a step generation $y_{t+1}^k$ with its end-state cache $\text{kv}_{t+1}^{k}$.